saphanaacademy/Spatial/ESRI_S4HANA/demoHowTo.md

 * A fully activated S/4HANA on premise trial system
 * An SAP HANA system
-* An SAP Analytics Cloud account
+* An SAP Analytics Cloud (SAC) account
+* A configured connection from the SAC tenant to the HANA system

 Here are the knowledge prerequisites for this exercise.